The Amazing Book Is Not on Fire

 The Amazing Book Is Not on Fire is a humorous autobiographical book by Daniel Howell and Phil Lester, released on 8 October 2015 by Ebury Publishing.
+The book was published on the same date as their first show on the theatrical tour The Amazing Tour Is Not on Fire.
+It is their first shared published book, to be followed by Dan and Phil Go Outside.

 Reception

 The Amazing Book Is Not on Fire took the number-two spot on The Official UK Top 50 and took the number-one spot of Hardback Non-Fiction list.
 It sold 26,744 copies in a week.
 Common Sense Media rated the book at four stars, calling it "a lively, engaging, and surprisingly thoughtful and thorough look at what it takes to make successful YouTube videos."